Donderstal/laravel-website/readme.md

 });
 ```

-Compile the front-end code and asstes by running `npm run dev`
+Compile the front-end code and assets by running `npm run dev`

-Start Apache and MySQL in the XAMPP control panel
+Restart Apache and MySQL in the XAMPP control panel

 You should now be able to visit the website on localhost